Ratolon/fidder/docs/index.md

 --probability-threshold 0.5 \
 --output-mask mask.mrc

+# predict fiducial masks for all MRC files in a folder
+# ideal for batch-processing all images of a TS in a single call
+fidder predict_batch \
+--input-images-folder /path/to/input/image_files \
+--probability-threshold 0.5 \
+--output-masks-folder /path/to/output/mask_files

 # erase masked region
 fidder erase \
 --input-image example.mrc \
 --input-mask mask.mrc \
 --output-image erased.mrc

+# erase masked region for all MRC files in a folder
+# ideal for batch-processing all images of a TS in a single call
+fidder erase_batch \
+--input-images-folder /path/to/input/image_files \
+--input-masks-folder /path/to/input/mask_files  \
+--output-images-folder /path/to/output/erased_files
 ```

 ---